2gis/mapsapi/src/doc/en/manual/dg-entrance.md

             <td><code><b>hide</b>()</code></td>

             <td><code>this</code></td>
             <td>Hides entrances.
-The objects themselves are not deleted from the card and the entrances
+The objects themselves are not deleted from the map and the entrances
                 can be re-displayed by calling the <code>show()</code> method.</td>
         </tr>
         <tr>